-This includes meal planning and preparation, assistance with meals, medication management and reminders.
+This includes meal planning and preparation, assistance with meals, and general reminders.
 Our caregivers will work with the family to comply with any dietary restrictions, allergies, preferences, and other requirements.

 Caregivers can assist with grocery shopping, errands, and transport to doctors and other appointments such as barbershops, beauty salons, religious services, or senior center activities.
 Errands may include mailing letters and packages, picking up prescriptions from the pharmacy, or returning books to the library.